-Applications will be made on a per issue basis, using the extended offer facility as provided by the TISE, for the new Shares to continue to be admitted to the TISE Official List.
-It is anticipated that (subject to demand) issues of Shares pursuant to the Share Issuance Programme will be made on the last Business Day of each month together with such other dates as the Directors may in their discretion determine.
-No new Shares will be issued if they will not be so admitted.
+Applications will be made on a per issue basis, using the extended offer facility as provided by the TISE, for the new Shares to be admitted to the Official List.
+It is expected that Initial Admission will become effective, and that dealings in the Shares will commence, at 8.00 a.m. on 18 July 2017.
+It is anticipated that (subject to demand) further issues of Shares pursuant to the Share Issuance Programme will be made on the last Business day of each month together with such other dates as the Directors may in their discretion determine.
+The timing of the applications for further Admissions and their approval are not known at the date of the Prospectus but no new Shares will be issued if they will not be so admitted.
 No application is expected to be made for the Shares to be listed or dealt in on any stock exchange or investment exchange other than the TISE.